Recurrent Exertional Rhabdomyolysis

 – Hoover-up/pick up sycamore seeds off the pasture

-– Turning horses out horses for shorter periods
+– Turning horses out for shorter periods

 – Provide extra forage (hay or haylage) especially where pasture is poor or grazing is tight